YunchiZ/ECE-GY-9183-Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
-and which optional "difficulty" points you are attempting. --> Owe aim to build and optimize large-scale models for three natural language processing (NLP) tasks:
+and which optional "difficulty" points you are attempting. --> Our aim to build and optimize large-scale models for three natural language processing (NLP) tasks:

 + Text Summarization: Generating summaries for long articles.
 + Text Classification: Categorizing news articles into predefined categories (e.g., politics, sports, health).